Vdf-HumansInLearning/react-blog-group1/README.md

   git clone https://github.com/Vdf-HumansInLearning/react-blog-group1.git
   ```

-- go to folder blog-client and run `npm install`
+- go to folder blog-client and run `npm install` and then `npm start`

-- got to folder blog-api and run `npm install`
+- go to folder blog-api and run `npm install` and then `npm start`

 - a new tab with the app running on http://localhost:3000/ will open in browser